Keyboard shortcuts

 nonReentrant

 The validity of the _anchorStateRoot value is explicitly checked by Taiko's proof system.
+L2 blocks containing an invalid anchor block are skipped.

 Orbit stack